USA Baseball

-The United States Baseball Federation, doing business as USA Baseball, is a 501(c)(3) nonprofit organization that acts as the national governing body for baseball in the United States.
-USA Baseball is a member of the United States Olympic Committee and the World Baseball Softball Confederation.
+The United States Baseball Federation, doing business as USA Baseball, is a 501(c)(3) nonprofit organization that serves as the national governing body for baseball in the United States.
+USA Baseball is a member of the United States Olympic & Paralympic Committee and the World Baseball Softball Confederation.
 The organization is responsible for the selection of the United States national team for various international competition, including the senior professional team (World Baseball Classic, Olympic, Premier12, and Pan American Games), the collegiate national team, the various youth national teams (18U, 15U, and 12U), and the women's national team.

 Tracing its origins to the formation of the U.S. Amateur Baseball Federation by Leslie Mann in 1932, the modern USA Baseball organization was sanctioned in 1978.
-Although USA Baseball does not have jurisdiction over Major League Baseball or its affiliates, it is the chief organizer of non-collegiate (Note: College baseball in the United States is governed by the National Collegiate Athletic Association (NCAA).) amateur baseball initiatives through its Sport Development department, including Play Ball and Pitch Smart.
-USA Baseball also presents the Golden Spikes Award annually to the top amateur baseball player in the country and is responsible for creating the USABat standard.
+USA Baseball is the chief organizer of non-collegiate (Note: College baseball in the United States is governed by the National Collegiate Athletic Association (NCAA).) amateur baseball initiatives through its Sport Development department, including Play Ball and Pitch Smart.
+USA Baseball also presents the Golden Spikes Award annually to the top collegiate baseball player in the country and is responsible for creating the USABat standard.
+Although USA Baseball does not have jurisdiction over professional baseball leagues such as Major League Baseball or its affiliates, the organizations cooperate in the development of the sport in the United States, and many MLB and minor league players have represented the U.S. internationally in major baseball tournaments.

 Since 1997, no player has used uniform number 42 out of respect for Jackie Robinson, which was the same year the number was retired across Major League Baseball.